Welcome to the documentation of ProductX List Block. Today we will go through everything you need to know to use this advanced list block.

 - None: Selecting this option removes the bullet point altogether.

-- Icon Color: This setting allows you to choose the icon’s color and its hover color.
+- Icon Color: This setting allows you to choose the icon’s regular and hover colors.

 - Icon Background: Customize the background color and hover color of the icon.